 A GROM PARK MACHINE.

-Attention all grows - there is a new series with extra snap and feel for the cable park.
-We are proud to unveil a kid's board with a the first of its kind - a spine.
-For the past couple of seasons, we have been developing a new spine where the strength runs the way a stringer does on a surfer, from tip to tail then leaves the majority of the outer surface area with a much softer horizontal wood.
+We are proud to unveil a kid’s board with the first of its kind – a spine.
+For the past couple of seasons, we have been developing a new flex pattern where the strength runs the way a stringer does on a surfer, from tip to tail then leaves the majority of the outer surface area with a much softer horizontal wood.
 With the Atmos you have a pivot point running the length of the board, not just in specific pockets, allowing most of the board to comply from side to side.
-Bigger ollies, easier transfers and our most conforming side to side flex - the all new kid's Atmos.
-The platform of kid’s specific cable boards is available in two sizes.
+Bigger ollies, easier transfers, and our most conforming side to side flex.

 HOW MUCH DOES IT FLEX?